Sally-Ng/Java-Bank_Account/README.md

 ## Bank Account
 Language: Java </br>
-Create a bank account object and a interactive driver program that allow user to create and modify their bank account.
+Created a bank account object and a interactive driver program that allow user to create and modify their bank account.

 </br>
 <p align="left">